christianlindell/pxstatspy/pxstatspyR/README.md

 # Download data in JSON-stat2 format
 dat <- api$get_table_data("AM0110A1")

-# Convenient helper returning a data.frame
+# Convenient helper returning a tidy data.frame
 df <- api$get_data_as_dataframe("AM0110A1")

 # Search for tables and return a data.frame